horwengliang95/cocomogroup1/README.md

 This is the git repository for Group 1 in development of COCOMO

 # Setup
-1. clone the zip into your local computer (button)
-2. open your terminal and change directory to the folder in your local computer
+1. Create a new folder and cd to that folder using your terminal or git bash
-3. git init
+2. git init
-4. git remote add origin https://github.com/horwengliang95/cocomogroup1.git
+3. git remote add origin https://github.com/horwengliang95/cocomogroup1.git
-5. git remote -v
+4. git remote -v

 -Very Import!
 Please notify team if u did a push, everyone please pull to get the latest version.
 Avoid conflict!
 -Commit in this format "V1|description" and "V2|simple and short description" (V = version | Description = eg: Update on header)